 - Generic content identification (text, images, audio, video)

 How it works#

-ISCC identifiers are generated algorithmically from a basic set of metadata and the content itself.
-The ISCC does not have to be carried explicitly with the content because the content itself is the authority of the ISCC Code.
+ISCC identifiers are generated algorithmically from the content itself.
+Content files are processed to build the identifier.
+The ISCC does not have to be manually assigned, neither does it have to be carried around or embedded within the content.
+The content itself is the source and authority of the ISCC Code.